-Page 2 of 3 - Warrior defense grounded the Bucks' air assault and Paupack didn't have much luck with the running game either.
+Warrior defense grounded the Bucks' air assault and Paupack didn't have much luck with the running game either.
 Running out of downs, the DV squad took up the advance again and once more Stoll took it into the endzone.

 The extra point was no good, but now DV held a commanding 20-0 lead as the quarter came to an end.

 Paupack was finally able to get things going in the fourth quarter.

 The Buckhorn defense prevented additional scoring by DV and Hiller was able to hit Ty Schmalzle with an 8-yard pass good for a Paupack touchdown.